Taiwan–Ukraine relations: Recent exchanges

 In October 2022, Ukrainian lawmaker Kira Rudik visited Taiwan.

 In May 2023, the Taiwanese government donated US$5 million to a Lithuanian government-led project to rebuild schools in Ukraine.
 On 24 August 2023, the Ruta Kindergarten was opened in Irpin, it was first joined humanitarian aid project led by Taiwan and Lithuania.

+An ambulance in Dnipro, donated by Taiwan during war.

 In December 2024, Andriy Sadovyi became the first Ukrainian mayor to visit Taiwan.
 On his five-day visit to Taiwan, Sadovyi thanked the Taiwanese government for its new US$5 million donation to renovate a rehabilitation center in Lviv.